Benjibenne/sons-of-gustav-vasa/README.md

 [Aknowlegement](#aknowlegement)

 ## Key Project Goals:
-- To showcase an history intented one page website thats is smooth and easy to navigate and draw the user attention to by using the color schemes.
+- To showcase an history intented one page website thats is smooth and easy to navigate and draw the user attention to by using the color schemes and titles.
-- And titles.

 ## Brief:
 - This website should bring in more attraction in grim but fascinating stories and historical events about Swedens history and conflict.